perelel pregnancy belly prenatal vitamin with choline

 Choline and Pregnancy 101: Everything We Need to Know

 Choline may not be as well known as other nutrients, but that’s certainly no reflection of its importance.
 This hardworking compound plays a critical role in a number of vital biological functions and processes throughout the lifecycle.
-And emerging research demonstrates that it is of particular importance during pregnancy.
+And emerging research demonstrates that it is of particular importance during pregnancy—with studies suggesting that maternal choline intake can impact birth outcomes.

 We checked in with nutritionist, Stephanie Lauri, RD, CLEC, to find out all there is to know about this mighty micronutrient, especially as it relates to pregnancy.